dbowers42/iex_blocked/README.md

   Hello World
 ```

 Every 5 seconds the server will continue outputting the current time, but it will also respond when we request it to display the message the server was initialized with.
+We have solved the issue!

 ## Installation